-When you are the largest retailer in the country, with a property portfolio to match, maintaining your buildings is a critical activity.
-Not only is it important to ensure these critical assets are in good condition at all times, but they must also be continuously enhanced in order to deliver the very best experience for your customers.
+As one of the largest retailers in the UK, Tesco’s property maintenance is a business critical activity.
+Ensuring these assets are in good condition at all times, requires a continuous programme of enhancement to ensure that all sites deliver the very best experience for the customers.

-This is the challenge facing Tesco PLC.
-With £18B worth of property on its books, the bulk of which are stores, and two-thirds of which is in the UK.
-These are the prime drivers of the company’s business, and are managed by a dedicated internal organisation, Tesco Property.
+With around £18B of property, the bulk of which are stores, two-thirds of which are in the UK, this is a major part of the business and it is managed by a dedicated internal organisation, called Tesco Property.

-Charlton School really wanted to get this one right.
-A move into brand new buildings should mark the start of a bright new future for its 1,200 students and 150 staff.
-Headteacher Lee Tristham and the project team were aiming for nothing but the best.
+The opportunity for a school to move into a brand new building doesn’t happen very often, the project was time critical and marked the start of a bright new future for everyone – 1,200 students and 150 staff.
+The Headteacher, Lee Tristham and the project team had one aim, aim high, accept nothing but the best.

 The iPad has changed learning beyond all recognition.
 Gone are the days of specific rooms within schools and other education establishments that are filled with PC’s and I.T equipment.
 These facilities were inaccessible to most of the pupils, most of the time, which was far from ideal.
 Tablets have redefined the whole education experience, allowing you to work almost anywhere with instant access to the internet.
 The iPad brought a user interface that children could intuitively work, this in turn gave them access to the latest educational apps and text books.